Cable-s/RandomProcessing/README.md

 Fourier_Series - fourier series up to 6 circles, showing how to get closer to a square wave if you have infinite of them.

+Fourier_Series_draw_line - created a tool to draw any picture with fourier series. you can create your own drawing by adding the magnitude, frequency, and starting angle of each vector in the "info.txt". still pretty crude

 Monty_Hall - The Monty Hall problem, there are 2 files.
 Monty_Hall.pde allows you to play the game from the                              console.
 Monty_Hall_Auto.pde will automatically play              and graph the wins : total on a pie chart, it'll always switch

 Moon_Phases - a basic looking simulation of how the moon phases are seen from earth as it revolves around the earth